CP-Legged-Robots/cplrg-docs/content/Learn/Software/GIT.md

 Nick the new guy is exited to help but too nervous to ask questions and writes some code and pushes it to main.
 Everyone cries.
 In the distance, sirens.

+When Jeremy tries to push code to main he gets a merge error.

 Typical